MAGLaboratory/IoT-Supervisor/README.md

 input voltage drops below an acceptable voltage.
 (Manually configured through a resistor divider)

+## Branch Description
+Somehow, this is a branch for separating out the modbus library... and then doing other work on the library.

 ## TODO
 * Separate out the modbus library usage and make it portable again
+* Delay between RX and TX
+* Use a single buffer for both RX and TX

 ## Deployment
 TODO